Byron/depot/src/md/talks.md

 * implications: traits make types harder to use
 * you want traits though to make types easier to use in templates (to hide template parameters)

+## Daho.am

+### The Google Dialogs - generating REST-APIs for Rust

+TODO: details - daho.am pinged to see if there is demand.

+## Google-APIs-Rust - Dev Diary

+### Episode 1: Code Generation

+* authentication is THE prerequisite
+* learning from the best !
+* it's incredibly boring, error prone and time-consuming to implement a protocol by yourself
+* which generator to use ?
+(Show page about generators) Let's put it to the test
+  - gsl (f2ca8c3)
+  - pyratemp (c0bfeab)
+  - mako (30041e9)
+* types can get crazy ! (show type nesting)
+* json encoding: field renaming is a requirement ('type' fields and camelCase variable names)
+* about docs:
+  - `rustdoc` is great and makes awesome documentation possible.
+* it's always a gamble to update your compiler or any of your dependencies ([scotty quote](https://www.youtube.com/watch?v=jxzYTDX8bIg))

 ## Munich Gophers